Monthly Tech-Tip from Tony Hansen SignUp

 If the glaze is melting well it will likely tolerate the addition of more Al2O3.
 Increasing it without changing anything else impedes the growth of crystals (by stiffening the melt thereby denying the molecules the mobility they need to form the preferred crystalline arrangement).
 There are added benefits to this also (e.g. better hardness, lower expansion).

 These changes are done using glaze chemistry.
 If you enter a recipe into your account at Insight-live.com it can show you the amount of each oxide (e.g. CaO, Al2O3, SiO2) and you can click materials to see what oxides they contribute.
-Then duplicate the recipe and viewing it side-by-side with the original.
+Then duplicate the recipe to view it side-by-side with the original.
 Adjust ingredients and note the impact on the chemistry.
-It may be as simple as changing some or all of an existing frit in the recipe for another frit (or mix of frits) having higher Al2O3 and a mix of fluxes having a lower percentage of CaO.
+It may be as simple as changing some or all of an existing frit for another frit (or mix of frits) having higher Al2O3 and a mix of fluxes having a lower percentage of CaO.
 A common way to add Al2O3 is to increase the kaolin and reduce the silica (to re-match the SiO2).

 Boron blue can also be used as a decorative effect, especially on low-temperature ware.
 To encourage it just do the opposite of everything mentioned above.